Columbia Estate Planning Lawyer

 Add a Pay on Death (POD) for bank accounts or Transfer on Death (TOD) for investment accounts will avoid probate.

-For 401k plans, IRAs and life insurance, proper beneficiary designations can expeditiously provide for family and avoid probate.
+For 401k plans, IRAs, and life insurance, proper beneficiary designations can expeditiously provide for family and avoid probate.

-After you have created your estate planning documents, it is important to remember to update these documents especially if any of the following events occur:
+After creating your estate planning documents, remember to update them if any of the following events occur:

 - You have recently married or divorced.